gitlabhq/omnibus-gitlab/doc/settings/nginx.md

 NGINX project in usage statistics](https://trac.nginx.org/nginx/ticket/1644).
 We do provide a way to turn off the header with `hide_server_tokens`:

-1. Edit `/etc/gitlab/gitlab.rb` and set the preferred value:
+1. Edit `/etc/gitlab/gitlab.rb` and set the value:

    ```ruby
    nginx['hide_server_tokens'] = 'on'